AlacrisIO/alacrity/docs/paper.md

 ```

 This program never explicitly deals with the low-level issues of
-writing blockchain programs: there are no block numbers, gas
+writing blockchain programs: *there are no block numbers, gas
 calculations, calling contract methods, subscribing to contract
-events, and so on.
-From Alacrity's perspective, a blockchain is simply
+events, and so on*.
+From Alacrity's perspective, a blockchain is
-mutual knowledge about a monotonically increasing list of values,
+simply mutual knowledge about a monotonically increasing list of
-where the validity of each block of values depends on the previous
+values, where the validity of each block of values depends on the
-values.
+previous values.
 We could express this as the following type:

 ```
 Block := List Value